dvddarias/telegram-requester/readme.md

     ]
 }
 ```

 This is a `/register` command with two inline parameters: `name` and `last_name`.
 To call this command the message has to include two positional arguments.
 For example in `/register tony stark`, the value of the parameters are `name:tony` and `last_name:stark` both values will be interpolated in the `options` object wherever `{{{name}}}` and `{{{last_name}}}` is found.

 - `params_choice`: *list*.
 This is the list of choice parameters.
-Choice parameters are shown as a list of possible options for each paramter.
+Each parameter has: `name`-the name of the command, `help`-message included in the menu and `options`-list of possible options to choose from.
+Choice parameters are shown as a menu with a list of possible options for each parameter.
 For example:

 ```json
 {
     "command": "register",